regulus79/hartree_fock/README.md

 # Hartree-Fock

-Python script to compute the energy of a molecule using the Hartree-Fock method.
+Python script to compute the energy of a molecule using the Hartree-Fock method with Gaussian basis sets.

 ## How to use